ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/studio/server/databases/databases-list-view.markdown

    * ***Disabled*** - the database has been disabled.

    * Note:
-     If the database is contained in one of the cluster's other nodes, but not in the current node (of this instance of the studio), the database state will be ***'Remote'*** - see more [below](http://localhost:54391/article/4.2/csharp/studio/server/databases/databases-list-view#remote-database).
+     If the database is contained in a cluster's node that is different than the node that is currently viewed in this Studio instance, then 'Remote' will be indicated - see more [below](../../../studio/server/databases/databases-list-view#remote-database).

 2. **Containing nodes**
    These are the nodes that contain a copy of the database.